User trust and the ATT opt-in: A/B testing best practices for iOS 14.5+

 Predictive modeling uses statistical techniques to predict certain user behaviors.
 There are two types that can be helpful for analyzing your A/B tests:

 - Regression analysis investigates the relationship between variables.
 It can be used to predict the value of an outcome variable based on predictor variables.

 - Decision tree analysis is used to predict a target variable's outcome based on the observations of input variables.

 With these analysis methods, you can investigate which variables are most influential in predicting a user’s response.
 Using certain contextual information, this lets you predict which of the two categories (opt-in vs. opt-out) a user likely belongs to.
 Here are some examples of predictor variables that you could use as a training data set:

 Both logistic regression and decision tree analysis are good methods for solving classification problems.
 Logistic regression is generally the better approach if you believe that your data set divides linearly into two parts, one part associated with the decision to opt-in and the other with the decision to opt-out.
 You should also use regression analysis if the values of your predictor variables are continuous.

 But if you’re unsure about the data separation, a decision tree is a better fit.
 And if your dataset contains a lot of outliers, missing values, or is skewed, a decision tree is also often the better choice.

 We recommend that you start by applying both methods and then decide which model gives the best result.
 As a next step, you can assess the individual contribution of the predictor variables to see which variables (e.g. install type, region, demographics etc.) have the biggest influence on the user decision.

-Data privacy is the most important topic in the digital sphere right now.
-At Adjust, we strongly believe this is something every company should embrace, not ignore.
+Data and user privacy is a transformational subject in the world of mobile and app marketing.
+At Adjust, we strongly believe this is something every company should have at the core of their approach to data and working with consumers.
 Ultimately, taking a clear and transparent approach will help build your app users’ trust, and make them more open to opt-in to sharing their IDFA.